 If you break the law and sell e-cigarettes in Dubai a second time, you could be fined as much as $136,000.

-Vaping is illegal in the United Arab Emirates (UAE), as are vapor products of all types.
+Vaping is banned in the United Arab Emirates (UAE), as are vapor products of all types.
 Two tobacco shops recently had inventory seized and destroyed by the Public Health and Safety Department (PHSD), according to Gulf News.
 The paper says that first offenders are usually given a warning (and their products are confiscated and destroyed), but repeat offenders are subject to large fines.

 “We are looking into their cases to check whether this is their first offence, or if they were caught previously selling these banned goods.
 If they have been warned before, they can face a fine of up to Dh500,000,” PHSD director Redha Salman said.
 The prohibition includes not just sales, but possession and use too.
 Travelers to the UAE can have their vaping devices and e-liquid seized at airports too.